SAP/spartacus-docs/_pages/dev/type-augmentation.md

 ---
-title: Extending build-in models
+title: Extending Built-In Models
 feature:
-  - name: Extending build-in models
+  - name: Extending Built-In Models
-    spa_version: 3.0
+    spa_version: 2.1
-    cx_version: Any version
+    cx_version: 1905
 ---

+{% capture version_note %}
+{{ site.version_note_part1 }} 2.1 {{ site.version_note_part2 }}
+{% endcapture %}

+{% include docs/feature_version.html content=version_note %}

-Typescript gives us developers a lot of confidence, safety and speeds development and library discovery.
-With each Spartacus release we want to provide you better developer experience leveraging possibilities offered by Typescript.
-With `3.0` release we added one more mechanism to make your life easier - type augmentation.
+TypeScript gives developers a lot of confidence and safety, and speeds up development and library discovery.
+Where possible, Spartacus leverages the possibilities offered by TypeScript to provide a better developer experience.
+With Spartacus 2.1, you can take advantage of type augmentation.

-We already had typed most of the common objects used across the whole codebase such as `Cart`, `Product` and many more.
-However the shape of these models was defined only by us.
-You were not able to add additional properties to defined models and had not that good experience working with those extra fields added by your customizations.
+Spartacus has already typed most of the common objects that are used across the whole codebase, such as `Cart` and `Product` (and many more).
+However, the shape of these models was defined by Spartacus, which prevented you from adding properties to defined models.
+This could lead to difficulties working with the extra fields you may have needed in your customizations.

-From now on we will be adding more and more top level exports which allows you to [augment them](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).
+In future releases of Spartacus, more top-level exports will be added, which will allow you to augment them.
+For more information, see [Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) in the TypeScript documentation.

-## Exporting type for augmentation
+## Exporting Type for Augmentation

-The most often customized models are currently placed in `@spartacus/core`, so I'll show example module augmentation on an newly added `CostCenter` model used in B2B Checkout.
+The models that are most frequently customized are currently placed in `@spartacus/core`.
+The following is an example of module augmentation on a newly-added `CostCenter` model that is used in B2B Checkout:

 ```ts
 export interface CostCenter {